MyProjects-5/Tour_and_Travel_Customer_Churn-Dashboard/README.md

 ## 🛠️ Tools Used :-

 - **Power BI :-** For creating interactive data visualizations and dashboards.
-- **Excel/CSV :-** For data preprocessing, cleaning, and initial analysis.
 - **DAX (Data Analysis Expressions) :-** Utilized in Power BI for data modeling and complex calculations.

 # DashBoard Vedio :-